umbraco/UmbracoDocs/Tutorials/Editors-Manual/Media-Management/Working-with-Folders/index-v9.md

 # Working with Folders

 All media within your site must be loaded in the **Media** section.
 The Media section is a media library for the site.
-Within the Media section, you can create or organize files and folders in a similar manner as File Explorer.
+Within the Media section, you can create or organize files and folders as in a File Explorer.

 Folders help organize the Media section and keep similar media items in a logical structure.
 We recommend using folders to organize your media items.
 When your media library starts growing, folders help in locating media quickly and easily.